Breastfeeding mothers on KLM airlines may be asked to cover up if some rando gets offended

 — Royal Dutch Airlines (@KLM) July 18, 2019

-If you’re wondering why so many people feel so strongly about this it’s because:
+If you’re wondering why so many people feel so strongly about this, it’s because:

 - Breastfeeding mothers are just trying to feed their child with the tools nature gave them.